Lines248/own-your-data/README.md

 This concept was designed and developed as a design-engineering exercise to demonstrate interaction, accessibility, and scalable frontend architecture.
 Each card represents a digital “signal” that can be claimed and personalized, reflecting the idea of user ownership in the evolving web.

+## Interaction Philosophy
+The “Tune In → Live” interaction intentionally moves in one direction only.
+Once a user claims a signal, the state becomes permanent, it cannot be toggled off.
+This reflects the conceptual and technical logic of verifiable ownership systems, where actions such as claiming, minting, or registering identity are irreversible by design.
+The moment of activation is meant to feel deliberate and meaningful, emphasizing user agency rather than casual interactivity.

+Even within this prototype, the one-way transition signals commitment — a nod to blockchain’s immutability and to the idea that digital participation, once recorded, carries real permanence.

 ## Deployed on Vercel
 This project is hosted and automatically deployed through Vercel.
 Any updates pushed to the main branch trigger a new production build and redeploy at: